 If you have superannuation, you probably also have life insurance, unless you’ve actually specified that you don’t want the cover.

-It’s more important than ever to know how much you’re paying for life insurance and what you get in return, because insurance premiums for major industry super funds have gone up by around 40% this year.
+It’s more important than ever to know how much you’re paying for life insurance and what you get in return, because insurance premiums for major industry super funds have gone up by around 40% in 2013.
 It’s a development that could take bite-sized chunks out of your retirement savings.

 But even if you factor in the recent premium increases, life insurance with your super fund will still cost a good deal less than a standalone life insurance policy.